joaoluizn/BirthdaysToCalendar/README.md

 This Project was created for those who want to remember friends birthdays but don't use facebook anymore.

+**NOTE: (20/06/2019) Due to a recent update on Facebook, they removed the option to download the .ICS File. but if you have any other .ics containing Birthdays data, it should work too.
+But for now, i'm suspend the support for this Repo, feel free to change for your needs.**

 With small steps its possible to transfer birthdays from Facebook to Google Calendar.

 ## Requirements: